AthenZ/athenz/docs/zts_token_exchange_requirements.md

 Specification: https://datatracker.ietf.org/doc/draft-ietf-oauth-identity-assertion-authz-grant/

-The JAG token issue feature in Athenz ZTS allows a service or user to exchange an existing ID token for a new jwt authorization grant (JAG) token.
+The JAG token issue feature in Athenz ZTS allows a service or user to exchange an existing ID token for a new JWT Authorization Grant (JAG) token.
 The JAG token then could be used by, for example, an AI agent to request the appropriate access token for the principal and a given service.
 To perform this exchange, the requesting principal must be authorized to do so based on policies defined in Athenz.